 Regional Heritage Bursaries

-The Department has two Regional Heritage Bursaries to offer in 2015-2016.
+The Department had two Regional Heritage Bursaries to offer in 2015-2016.
+Details about next year's bursaries will be updated in early 2016.
 For further details see the Regional Heritage Bursary page.

-The Department of History is pleased to offer one Iredell PhD Studentship in 2015.
+The Department of History will offer either one Iredell PhD Studentship or up to two MA Studentships in 2016.
 The award consists of a fees bursary plus an annual stipend of £5,000 for three years.
 PhD students in the department are normally given the opportunity to undertake teaching.
 Applications for the Iredell Studentship should consist of a 1000-word research proposal, a short (two-page) c.v. and two academic references.
-The proposal, c.v. and academic references must be submitted to Rebecca Sheppard by 22 May 2015.
+The proposal, c.v. and academic references must be submitted to Rebecca Sheppard by 21 May 2016.
 Candidates must ensure that the references arrive on time.
 Candidates must have applied for a place on the PhD programme before the application deadline.

 Lancaster University Funding for PG Students